 Depending on the type, nut varieties can be long and slender or short and stubby.

-As a commercial food crop, the nuts are not frequently cultivated or grown in plantation style but are harvested from naturally forested landscapes abundant in certain pine tree species.
-Usually these are pines, like the Siberian pine, that grow at higher elevations over 6,000 feet (1,800 meters) and experience a heavy winter snow pack to ensure good nourishment for the tree throughout the year.
+Other commercial producers, however, often harvest from naturally forested landscapes abundant in specific pine tree species.
+This can understandably make harvesting less efficient for mass production.
+Usually, these are pines, like the Siberian pine, that grow at higher elevations over 6,000 feet (1,800 meters) and experience a heavy winter snowpack to ensure good nourishment for the tree throughout the year.

 To top things off, as an overall species, pines and their nut production are known to be very unreliable from year to year.
 An abundant crop of cones with mature seeds in a wide regional range is known to average about every four years with other annual periods yielding much less.